Montenegrin language: Official status and number of speakers

 The question of the official language remains a controversial issue in Montenegro.

 In the Principality/Kingdom of Montenegro, the language in use was Serbian.
-Approximately 95% of the population declared Serbian as their mother tongue in the first population census in then Montenegro, in 1909.
-Serbian was the officially used language in Socialist Republic of Montenegro until after the 1950 Novi Sad Agreement, and Serbo-Croatian was introduced into the 1974 Constitution of the Socialist Republic of Montenegro.
-In the census of 1981 and 1991, the vast majority of inhabitants of Montenegro, 510,320 or 83% of the population, declared themselves speakers of the Serbo-Croatian.
+Approximately 95% of the population declared Serbian as their mother tongue in the first population census in then-Montenegro, in 1909.
+Serbian was the officially used language name in Socialist Republic of Montenegro until after the 1954 Novi Sad Agreement, while Serbo-Croatian was introduced into the 1974 Constitution of the Socialist Republic of Montenegro.
+In the censuses of 1981 and 1991, the vast majority of inhabitants of Montenegro, 510,320 or 83% of the population, declared themselves speakers of Serbo-Croatian.
 According to the 1992 Constitution of Montenegro, the official language was 'Serbian language of the ijekavian dialect'.
 Organizations promoting Montenegrin as a distinct language have appeared in early 2000s when the then-ruling Democratic Party of Socialists of Montenegro introduced usage of the term.
 The 2007 Constitution of newly independent Montenegro deems Montenegrin to be the official language.

 According to data from the 2023 census, some 215,299 people or 34.5% of the total population declared that their native language was Montenegrin, while 269,307 or 43.2% of the total population declared Serbian as their mother tongue.
+In the 2022 census in Serbia, 1,981 people declared Montenegrin as their mother tongue.